Veams/core/README.md

 Veams.use(VeamsMixins);
 ```

-_Api:_
+_API:_

-When enabled the Api provides a way to add a mixin to the container `Veams.mixins`.
+When enabled the API provides a way to add a mixin to the container `Veams.mixins`.

 ###### Veams.addMixin('name', mixinFunction)